 Unique Food of Iceland

-While we took a pass on eating some of the more unique traditional Iceland food, it is certainly worth mentioning a few iconic Icelandic dishes that once provided sustenance through the harsh winters.
+While we took a pass on eating some of the truly unique Iceland food, it is certainly worth mentioning a few iconic Icelandic dishes that once provided sustenance through the harsh winters.

-Although some of these food are rarely consumed now (thanks to refrigeration), many of the places to eat in Reykjavik will feature Iceland traditional food (but it’s often just for the tourists).
+Although some of these items are rarely consumed now (thanks to refrigeration), many of the places to eat in Reykjavik will feature these Iceland traditional dishes (but it’s often just for the tourists).

 Fermented Shark – Hakarl